arunsadhasivam/AdobeAEMCQ/AEMdiffComponentDeployment/Readme.md

 ================
 Aem requires below project type deployment as module.

-1)core module to be deployed as jar .
+1)core module to be deployed as jar declared in pom.xml as < packaging> bundle < packaging >.

-2)ui module(ui.apps) to be deployed as bundle and
+2)ui module(ui.apps) -deployed as zip and

 3)content Module(ui.content) to be deployed as zip file and whole project should be run as single pom.xml.